 Where To Stay

-- Longboat Key: A resort island known for fine dining, golfing and tennis playing, Longboat Key fuses natural beauty with five-star luxury hotels and homes that rival L.A’s mansions.
+- Longboat Key: A resort island known for fine dining, luxury resorts and private beaches.
+Longboat Key fuses natural beauty with five-star luxury and homes that rival L.A’s mansions.
 For those looking for luxury accommodation head to Zota Beach Resort.